 In addition, the brain’s pain receptors seem to develop a sort of memory of the pain and become more sensitive, meaning they can overreact to pain signals.

 Stem cells are considered the building blocks of life due to their amazing creative and natural tendency to regenerate our bodies in case of injuries and illness.
-They are essentially the bodies pharmacy.
+They are essentially the body’s pharmacy.

 Poseidonia Healthcare offers an effective treatment protocol for Fibromyalgia.
-Our treatment is unique because our protocol introduces a series of Pluripotent Stem Cells delivered intravenous into patient’s body for a very targeted regeneration therapy.
+Besides Hyperbaric treatment for Fibromyalgia, our treatment is unique because our protocol introduces a series of Pluripotent Stem Cells delivered intravenously into the patient’s body for a very targeted regeneration therapy.
 The Stem Cells begin homing in on the areas and the healing process begins.
 This “homing” function helps the newly introduced stem cells in your body to travel to the appropriate areas for repair duties.

 Fibromyalgia fog – also known as “fibro fog” or “brain fog” – is a term some people use to describe the fuzzy feeling they get.
 Signs of fibro fog include: